Convergence from the Log-Gamma Polymer to the Directed Landscape: From free energy to last passage percolation

 \subsection{Log-gamma line ensembles to parabolic Airy line ensemble}

-In this section, we define the log-gamma line ensemble following the conventions of \cite{dimitrov2021tightness}, and state its convergence to the parabolic Airy line ensemble as established in \cite{aggarwal2023strong}.
+In this section, we define the log-gamma line ensemble following the conventions of \cite{dimitrov2021tightness}.
+The log-gamma line ensemble arises naturally from the study of the log-gamma polymer, and can be viewed as a multi-layer extension of the polymer’s free energy profile.
+Its construction is rooted in the connection between the log-gamma polymer and the Whittaker processes described by \cite{CorwinOConnellSeppalainenZygouras2014}.
+In contrast to the Airy line ensemble governed by the Brownian Gibbs property, the log-gamma line ensemble exhibits a more intricate local Gibbs structure.
+Subsequent works, such as \cite{dimitrov2021tightness}, have formalized this ensemble within the framework of Gibbsian line ensembles, proving tightness and establishing conditions under which scaled versions converge to the universal Airy line ensemble, as rigorously demonstrated in \cite{aggarwal2023strong}.
 To proceed with a precise formulation of the log-gamma line ensemble, we introduce a few important functions. \begin{define} We use \(\Psi(x)\) to denote the digamma function, the logarithmic derivative of the gamma function.
 Define the function

 which is a smooth and strictly increasing bijection from \((0, \theta)\) to \((0, \infty)\).
 Its inverse, denoted \(g_{\theta}^{-1} : (0, \infty) \to (0, \theta)\), is also smooth and strictly increasing.
 Using this, we define